pauldeen79/CrossCutting/README.md

 Second, IFunctionResultParser has been renamed to IFunction, and Parse has been renamed to Evaluate, because that's what it is.
 Third, IPlaceholderProcessor has been renamed to IPlaceholder, and Process has been renamed to Evaluate, because that's what it is.
 Fourth, some parsers and evaluators now have a Validate method, to check whether the input is valid.
 This way, you can check validity without actually performing the action.
+Fifth, IVariable and IVariableProcessor now have a method called Evaluate instead of Process, which is more descriptive.